longpth/ESP32-CAM-ObjectDetection/README.md

 ## Descrition

-The ESP32-CAM would stream the images to PC via TCP packages, then the remote software in PC would receive the images and do the object detection with Tensorflow Lite(SSD Mobilenetv2) or Keras (YOLOv3).
+The ESP32-CAM would stream the images to PC via WebSocket packages, then the remote software in PC would receive the images and do the object detection with Tensorflow Lite(SSD Mobilenetv2) or Keras (YOLOv3).

 ### Hardware setup
 Components are used: ESP32-CAM module, RC Servo x2, 5V Battery.<br/>